Fontbane/pokeruby493/README.md

 * The Life Orb hurts the user even if they used a status move.

+* Judgment's effect and Roost's secondary effect aren't implemented yet.

 ### Other Features

 I intend to implement as many Gen. 4 features as I can to this base.
 Right now, the other features aside from the expanded amount of pokémon are:

-* Held items effect boosted from 10% to 20%
+* Held items effect boosted from 10% to 20%-

-* You can now run indoors
+* You can now run indoors-

-* There's 63 Gen. 4 moves added to Pokémon Ruby and Sapphire's 354.
+* Several Gen. 4 moves were added.
 The list starts with Aqua Jet in [the moves.h file](https://github.com/LOuroboros/pokeruby493/blob/fa8a7c4745c3687a703dea9c7d2cd23b2c7244a0/include/constants/moves.h#L359).
-Judgment's, Roost's and Charge Beam's effects aren't implemented yet and the last 29 moves currently use Pound's animation as a placeholder.

 * There's 2 new evolution stones: The Shiny Stone for Roselia and Togetic, and the Dusk Stone for Misdreavus and Murkrow.